Chapter 1:

 “Ha!”

 “Fucking Christ.
-Like I was saying, I read this article the other day about these disappearances across the world.
+Like I was saying, I read this article the other day about these disappearances across the world throughout history.
 Before all of these disappearances, there was always this brilliant ray of light that appeared.”

 “Man, what the fuck have you been smoking?”

-“I’m just telling you what I’d read… so you never lose something and swear it must have just disappeared.”
+“I’m just telling you what I’d read… What, you never lose something and swear it must have just disappeared.”
+He says with a drink from his glass.

-“Well yeah, but I don’t go telling bloody folk tales about why I lost my keys.
-I just buy a replacement pair and get on with my day.”
+“Well yeah, but I don’t go telling folk tales about why I lost my keys.
+I just go buy a replacement pair and get on with my day.”

 “Jesus Christ, man, I’m trying to eat here.”